aloncarmel/firecam/README.md

 # firecamera
-Firecam lets you broadcast simple video using your html5 canvas camera using firebase to the internet. a very simple solution for broadcasting lagging video without any servers.
+Firecam.js lets you broadcast simple video using your html5 canvas camera using firebase to the internet. a very simple solution for broadcasting lagging video without any servers.
 The script mainly takes a canvas html5 base64 string and broadcasts it to firebase, the watcher page listens for updates and update the preview image accordingly. simple crud solution when you dont have any servers and you just need a simple video feed.

 ![screen shot 2015-05-25 at 2 31 08 pm](https://cloud.githubusercontent.com/assets/912405/7796904/440df3ac-02ed-11e5-853b-e2fc47e71c8c.png)

+# firecam.js
+Simple library for implementing video broadcasting over firebase.

 # broadcaster.html
 This page lets you broadcast your feed to firebase server (Note that you are using currently a mock firecamera url that i use, please avoid using this in production).